 To win 3 Card Poker, the player has to have a better three-card hand combination than the dealer.
 The cards are ranked from lowest starting at 2 and the highest ending with Ace.
 They are in order from lowest to highest 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace.

 If play continues, the dealer and the player show their cards; whoever has the highest-ranked poker hand wins.
 The dealer automatically folds if their hand isn't a Queen High or better.
-Payouts are 1:1, meaning if you bet 50, you win another 50.
+Payouts are 1:1, meaning if you play 50, you win another 50.
 In the event of a tie, then nothing happens and the game restarts.

-Most casinos will also offer additional betting options other than the ante.
+Most casinos will also offer additional options other than the ante.
 The most common is wagering on having a pair or higher, known as the Pair Plus bet.
 The only requirement to win the wager is to have a pair or better; it doesn't matter if the dealer wins the overall game with a higher-ranked hand.
 There can also be a bonus ante payment if you achieve certain card combinations.
-However, keep in mind that if you make all available bets, and lose, your chip stack can disappear very quickly.
+However, keep in mind that if you make all available plays, and lose, your chip stack can disappear very quickly.

 3 Card Poker Pay Table